 Since 2014 Carmen has been playing with Ren Walters' THIS ensemble, Adam Simmons Creative Music Ensemble and has appeared at CURRENT events, Make It Up Club, SeenSound: Visual/Music Screenings, Conduit Arts, GAIP, JOLT arts, AvantWhatever, Musikunst, Lebowskis, Quiet Noise and Antechamber series.
 In 2015 she was involved in Adam Simmons' 100:25:1 project, from which a duo of shakuhachi and marimba continued.
 She also created a new site-specific composition and performance at Town Hall Gallery.

-Behind the scenes she had been on the committee of Conduit Arts Initiative from late 2014 until its closure mid-2016 and she has been working on the parody show Improv Idol with Clinton Green since 2015.
+Behind the scenes she had been on the committee of Conduit Arts Initiative from late 2014 until its closure mid-2016 and she had worked on the parody show Improv Idol with Clinton Green from 2015-16.